yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

    4. User is not Admin
    5. User is not Active

+#### 1. Pro

-We can use forgejo code (like star / unstar fkt.) without changes.
+1. We can use forgejo code (like star / unstar fkt.) without changes.

-No new model & persistence is introduced.
+2. No new model & persistence is introduced, architectural change is small.

+#### 1. Con

-But we use fields against their semantic and see some problems / limitations for mapping arise.
+1. But we use fields against their semantic and see some problems / limitations for mapping arise.
+   1. generating email having the source fqdn is impacted by email whitelists.
+   1. loginName is used for mapping, but e.g. @ is not allowed.
+   1. password is generated headless.
+2. Maybe the large User table gets even larger (see https://git.exozy.me/a/gitea/issues/2)
+3. Occasional contributors may not understand the difference in level of trust implied by federated user.
+This may promote errors with security impact.
+4. Understanding federated users entries being kind of cache would conflict with user table entries.
+5. LoginNames may be occupied by federated users.
+This may leak information and increase attack surface.

 ```mermaid
 classDiagram